Linux Services & Daemons: The Hidden Hero's of your Linux Server

 Unmasking a service undoes the masking.
 If you’ve previously masked a service but now you want it to be able to start, you would unmask it.

-• Unmask the iptables service:
+Unmask the

-# systemctl unmask iptables
+service:# systemctl unmask iptables

-• # systemctl status iptables
+service:# systemctl status iptables

 You should see a message indicating that the service is loaded and inactive (dead), meaning it can now be started.

-This case study illustrates how the mask and unmask commands can be used to control which services are allowed to run on a CentOS/RHEL system, providing a powerful tool for system administrators.
-It’s important to note that while this example uses firewalld and iptables, the same principles apply to any services managed by systemd.
+commands can be used to control which services are allowed to run on a CentOS/RHEL system, providing a powerful tool for system administrators.
+It’s important to note that while this example uses firewalld

 Details in "systemctl status SERVICE"